carolinaborim/documentation/source/includes/_equipment.md

 The [Equipment API](#equipment-api) is an endpoint with the goal to provide equipment related structured information.

-The information about the equipments are retrieved from the Telemetry API and should contain the same values, but on a specific structure.
+The information about the equipment are retrieved from the Telemetry API and should contain the same values, but on a specific structure.

 ## Authentication